New Jerusalem Airport: Facilities and aircraft

-For the 12-month period ending March 5, 2019, the airport had 4,000 general aviation aircraft operations, an average of 10 per day.
-Due to the airport's lack of hangars, there were no aircraft based at this airport as of August 2019.
+For the 12-month period ending February 13, 2020, the airport had 4,000 general aviation aircraft operations, an average of 77 per week.
+Due to the airport's lack of hangars, there were no aircraft based at this airport as of February 2020.

 History

 The airport takes its name from the locale near New Jerusalem Elementary School.
 In 1874, local pioneer Henry Ebe, whose family were Dunkard Brethren, donated the land for the school, stipulating that it take that name.

 World War II

 During World War II, the airport was designated as New Jerusalem Auxiliary Airfield (No 2), and was an auxiliary training airfield for Stockton Army Airfield, California.

 In media

 In 1989, the airport was used as a filming location for the Steven Spielberg film Always.
 Miniature radio-controlled planes were used by Industrial Light and Magic to create special effects for aerial firefighting scenes.

 The airport was used in several episodes of the Discovery Channel television show MythBusters, including "Duct Tape Plane".